akka/akka/akka-docs/src/main/paradox/typed.md

 ## A More Complex Example

-The next example will demonstrate some important patterns:
+The next example demonstrates some important patterns:

 * Using a sealed trait and case class/objects to represent multiple messages an actor can receive
 * Handle incoming messages of different types by using `adapter`s